 ANCHOR TEXTis important for SEO because search engines look at the words (text) used within a hyperlink as relative to where that link will take the visitor.

 - When selecting the words (text) to use as a link, it's important to choose keywords that are closely related to the information to be found on the other end of the link.

 - Avoid using "click here" or other non-descript phrases for a link when possible.

-Regularly reviewing and making website improvements will help any website become successful, receive top ranking in search results, and in turn increase sales and profits.
+Regularly reviewing for improvement opportunities will help any site's success potential, improve ranking in search results, in turn increasing sales and profits.

-For those already receiving top ranking, regular review and improvements will help a website to maintain its high ranking in searches related to the given industry, keywords, products and services.
+For those already receiving top ranking, regular review for opportunities to improve, helps maintain top ranking in search results for the given industry, keywords, products, or services.